irrvlo/juice-client/README.md

 - [Website](https://juice.irrvlo.xyz)
 - [Releases](https://github.com/irrvlo/juice-client/releases)

+## Linux installation:
+- Install git and npm
+- Clone the repository
+- `cd` into the cloned repository.
+- `npm i` to install dependencies.
+- `npm start` to start juice.

 Windows and MacOS releases are available.
-Linux will come if requested enough.

 # What features does this have?